jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 * Components
-    * Add a tagging system for entities.
-Use a Set.
     * Add an inventory and iterentity trading component.
+        * Removing and deleting (garbage collecting) entities should become different steps.
+        * Remove the inworld check and replace with a check for "contained" for leaves in the inventory.
 - Food as economy:
     - new ants
     - evolutionary advancements